Wafend/CorruptApi/README.md

-# CorruptApi
-VSCode Lua Annotations for the Corrupt Api
+Lua Annotations for the Corrupt Api

 Works with